n3uromanc3r/hydra/README.md

 When calling the `init` method, we pass the `deck` as the first parameter.

-The `deck` has various properties available to it that can help us make more advanced renderers that react to playing audio and mouse movement, which we'll introduce later in this guide.
+The `deck` has various properties available to it that can help us make more advanced renderers react to playing audio and mouse movement, which we'll introduce later in this guide.

 The `deck` also provides the `canvas` and `ctx` objects to our renderer, which we need in order to draw to our canvas.